DigitalTwin-Geohub/DigitalTwinEducation/docs/Assignment/Assignment I.md

 7. Exit edit mode by pressing tab again.
 And export the network using `File -> Export -> FBX (.fbx)` set the Forward transform to X Forward and the Up to Z Up and press Export FXB when you have navigated to the place you want the file to be.
 Don’t forget to name your file.

+## Presentation

+Now that you have finished your first 3D model you should present it and discuss in the live session.
+Also upload some images of your model in Canvas